zama-ai/concrete/docs/howto/call_from_other_language.md

 # Calling from other languages

-After doing a compilation, we endup with a couple of artifacts, including crypto parameters and a binary file containing the executable circuit.
-In order to be able to encrypt and run the circuit properly, we need to know how to interpret these artifacts, and there are a couple of utility functions to load them.
+After doing a compilation, we end up with a couple of artifacts, including crypto parameters and a binary file containing the executable circuit.
+In order to be able to encrypt and run the circuit properly, we need to know how to interpret these artifacts, and there are a couple of utility functions which can be used to load them.
 These utility functions can be accessed through a variety of languages, including Python and C++.

 ### Demo